Gain insights from 5 real-life examples where strategic implementation transformed businesses significantly. Contact us for more information!

 Using these guidelines, Origin Bank began its strategy execution process by whiteboarding its high-level goals.
 From there, it became a “waterfall” approach where goals were broken down into objectives, objectives divided into projects, and projects into action items.
 Origin Bank also developed measures to track progress for each of those waterfall elements.

 Companies with good strategy execution always take this next step, too: developing a reporting process to consistently monitor and evaluate performance.
 Origin Bank established three meetings, each with a distinct purpose, to be held each quarter.
 The focus of the meetings ranges from a general performance overview of the strategy to detailed “red alerts” indicating where strategic elements are off track.
-Every quarter at the conclusion of the meetings, proposed changes to the strategy are presented to Origin Bank’s board of directors for approval.
+Every quarter after the meetings, proposed changes to the strategy are presented to Origin Bank’s board of directors for approval.

 4. IBM